Other Knee Pain Treatments

 In the hospital :

-It is very important to begin moving the new joint after surgery the reduce the risk of scar tissue formation and a blood clot (DVT) forming the the leg.
-A physical therapist should meet with the patient soon after the surgery and plan out an exercise program.
+It is very important to begin moving the new joint after surgery to reduce the risk of scar tissue formation and the development of a blood clot (DVT) in the leg.
+A physical therapist should meet with the patient soon after the surgery and plan an exercise program.
 A continuous passive motion (CPM) machine is used to begin mechanical physical therapy.
 This machine moves the new knee joint through its range of motion while the patient is resting in bed.
 Pain should be controlled with narcotic medication so that the patient can tolerate and participate in the exercise.
 Lastly, the patient should be given an exercise plan to follow both in the hospital and after discharge.

 At home:

-To help reduce swelling, patients should be asked to elevate your leg or apply ice to the knee.
+To help reduce swelling, patients should be instructed to elevate their leg or apply ice to the knee.

 Patients are encouraged to take a pain reliever for soreness as recommended by the doctor.
-Aspirin or certain other pain medications may increase the chance of bleeding and so should be taken with care.
-Be sure to take only recommended medications as some pain medications can cause constipation related issues.
+Aspirin or certain other pain medications may increase the chance of bleeding, so they should be taken with caution.
+Be sure to take only the recommended medications, as some pain medications can cause constipation-related issues.

-Notify the doctor if the patient has any of the following:
+Notify the doctor if the patient experiences any of the following:

 1. Fever and chills